 No. We offer full-time Master’s and Ph.D. degree programs.
 Some students are able to work part-time while taking a full course load.

 What is the national ranking of the Department of Urban Planning?

-Our program ranks among the top schools in the country, as well as internationally.
-According to Planetizen, the MURP program at UCLA is currently ranked 4th in the United States (2017).
+Our program currently ranks as the top Urban Planning program in the country, as well as internationally.
+According to Planetizen, the MURP program at UCLA is currently ranked 1st in the United States (2023).

 What is the duration of the MURP degree program?

 The MURP degree is normally a two-year program.

 Yes, it is fully accredited by the Planning Accreditation Board, a joint undertaking of the American Institute of Certified Planners and the Association of Collegiate Schools of Planning.

 How many students are currently enrolled in each of your programs?

 - PhD: 32